DieterSteinhauser/clearpath_ws/README.md

 https://docs.clearpathrobotics.com/docs/ros/config/yaml/overview

 Next, we must configure the robot and it's attachments in the `robot.yaml` file.
-This file is located in the `clearpath' folder within the home folder
+This file is located in the `clearpath' folder within the home directory.
+Below is the content of our robot.yaml file.

 ```
 serial_number: j100-0860